Scottish Film Talent Network

 - Feature film script development and packaging

-- Support for emerging Scottish based Writers, Directors and Producers to attend talent labs and initiatives delivered by International Festivals such as Rotterdam, Berlin, Toronto, Annecy
+- Professional development support for emerging Scottish based Writers, Directors and Producers to attend talent labs and initiatives delivered by International Festivals such as Rotterdam, Berlin, Toronto, Annecy

 Guidelines and details of the individual programmes and related deadlines will be available from October 2014.

 Please forward all SFTN related enquiries to email@example.com